anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 <hr>

 ## Architectural considerations
+1. BigLake over Hudi snapshots is read-only;  To add/update/delete data in your Hudi tables, you still need to use technologies such as Apache Spark on Cloud Dataproc.
-1. You dont need to create a BigQuery and BigLake table each time you run the Hudi BigQuerySyncTool, just the very first time
+2. You dont need to create a BigLake table each time you run the Hudi BigQuerySyncTool, just the very first time
-2. For BigLake tables that are based on Parquet files (as is the case with Hudi snapshots), table statistics are collected during the metadata cache refresh and will improve query plans.
+3. For BigLake tables that are based on Parquet files (as is the case with Hudi snapshots), table statistics are collected during the metadata cache refresh and will improve query plans.
-3. Include a process to sync to BigQuery/BigLake metastore, in your data engineering pipelines, for freshest data for querying via BQ SQL, with row and column level security enforced at read time
+4. Include a process to sync to BigQuery/BigLake metastore, in your data engineering pipelines, for freshest data for querying via BQ SQL, with row and column level security enforced at read time
-4. Configure the refresh of BigLake metadata cache based on the need for freshness is a must.
+5. Configure the refresh of BigLake metadata cache based on the need for freshness is a must.
 Understand the nuances of metadata cache refresh

 <br>

 <hr>

-## 1. Create a BigLake table definition over the Hudi snapshot parquet & manifest in GCS
+## 1. Create a BigLake table over the Hudi snapshot parquet & manifest in GCS

 ### 1.1.
 Generate a SQL for the DDL command to be executed in BigQuery UI (one time activity)